dudeperf3ct/dudeperf3ct.github.io/sensei/warren_buffett.md

 I never hung up on mistakes.

+Confidence comes one at a time, but fear is instantaneous.

 If you buy things you do not need, soon you will have to sell things you need.

 It takes 20 years to build a reputation and 20 minutes to ruin it.